+While the most recent events are listed below, event archives are available by academic year.
 Past events have featured speakers such as Rob Verchick, U.S. EPA Deputy Director of Policy, and Ambassador Klaus Scharioth, German Ambassador to the United States.
-Since 2008, CLEAR has also hosted three major national workshops, including Adaptation and the Private Sector, described below.
+Since 2008, CLEAR has also hosted four major national workshops, detailed elsewhere on the site.

 Professor Flatt Discusses Legal Options for Climate Change Adaptation

 On Tuesday, February 3, 2015, Professor Flatt spoke at the University of Richmond Law School.

 Clear Welcomes Professor Christine Klein

 Author of the recently-published Mississippi River Tragedies: A Century of Unnatural Diaster, Professor Christine Klein discussed her book on October 30, 2014.
 Professor Klein, the Chesterfield Smith Professor of Law at the University of Florida Levin College of Law, along with co-author Sandra Zellmer, has written a riveting account of disaster and how choices and policy affects our exposure to disaster.